relaycorp/letro-cloud/README.md

 - OAuth2 client on GCP (used by VeraId Authority API), since [there's currently no Google API that supports managing this resource](https://issuetracker.google.com/issues/116182848).
 - DNS records for `letro.app`, which are managed by Cloudflare.
+- [Error Reporting](https://cloud.google.com/error-reporting) notifications, as there's no Terraform resource for them.

 ## Generate superadmin token for the VeraId Authority API